Updated July 7, 2021.

-A pap test is a procedure that involves gathering cells from your cervix (which sits at the top of your vagina, right at the entrance to your uterus) in order to test for cervical cancer.
+A pap test is a procedure that involves gathering cells from your cervix (which is located in the vagina, right at the entrance to the uterus) in order to test for cervical cancer.
 Also commonly called a pap smear, this test can help detect changes in cervical cells early enough to prevent them from developing into cancer in the future.

 As every person's experience in healthcare is different, there can be a lot of confusion about the test, who can do it, and what to prepare for.
 Here are some questions we often hear about pap tests and some answers to help put your mind at ease.